sergeynordicresults/sergeynordicresults.github.io/china.md

   Chinese people (my frientds) say to me:
   1. "If my country will start a war with Taiwan - its ok. **I want to see taiwan people dead**, they are all spies of America, just want to steal our technology"
   1. "Everything will change, when China will take over the world, noone will say ['I want to feed chinese babies to aligators'](https://worldstarhiphop.com/videos/wshhaEUJeT3M8808M0wi/horrible-charleston-white-says-chinese-women-and-babies-deserved-to-be-rped-and-used-as-alligator-bait)" <sub>(I feel Your pain, my friend, Im with You, Im angry with this american guy too, this is just for the fullness of information)</sub>
-  1. "Ukranians should just surrender" (yes, while russians torture us.
-If russians would kill president of Ukraine and would win this war - would You be happy?)
+  1. "Ukranians should just surrender" <sub>(yes, while russians torture us.
+If russians would kill president of Ukraine and would win this war - would You be happy?)</sub>
-  2. "This was is a fault of ukranians, nothing would happen if You didnt want to be closer to Europe"
+  2. "This was is a fault of ukranians, nothing would happen if You didnt want to be closer to Europe"  <sub>(our president in 2014 was a dictator)</sub>
-  1. "We are with ukraine, but You know, this war is a fault of America" <sub>(yes, of course, ["america played with a russian bear"](https://t.me/nevzorovtv/8137)? or maybe its all because of covid - putin and president of usa were not speaking in real life, but through the video calls?)</sub>
+  1. "We are with ukraine, but You know, this war is a fault of America" <sub>(yes, of course, ["america played with a russian bear"](https://t.me/nevzorovtv/8137)? or maybe its all because of covid - putin and president of usa were not speaking in real life, but only through the video calls?)</sub>

 </td></tr>
 </table>